vgc40/github_workshop/05.BeyondIntro/readme.md

 You can have github directly in R, Visual Studio Code, TeXstudio, and other programs.
 That's a bit outside of the scope of this workshop, but it's possible!

+## How do you learn more?

+I actually just learned about this, but the [Github Student Developer Pack] (https://education.github.com/pack) is free for students!
+However, you do need to authorize your student status, so I would recommend not doinng this until you are on campus.